bradchristie/taminations-flutter/assets/b2/wheel_around.md

 so that the final formation faces those walls squarely without further adjustment.

-See "Preface: Ways Of Naming Dancers: Heads / Sides" for more details about naming dancers to Wheel Around from a promenade.
+See "General: Ways Of Naming Dancers: Heads / Sides" for more details about naming dancers to Wheel Around from a promenade.

-The variation of this call in which dancers turn in the other direction is called Reverse Wheel Around.
-See "Additional Detail:
-Commands: Extensions like Reverse Wheel Around".

-### Calling Tip

-Wheel Around can be easier and more successful for the dancers if the preceding call produces appropriate body flow.

-### Teaching Tip

-Wheel Around is like a Courtesy Turn without using the Courtesy Turn handhold.

-###### @ Copyright 1994, 2000-2017 by CALLERLAB Inc., The International Association of Square Dance Callers.
+###### @ Copyright 1994, 2000-2021 by CALLERLAB Inc., The International Association of Square Dance Callers.
 Permission to reprint, republish, and create derivative works without royalty is hereby granted, provided this notice appears.
 Publication on the Internet of derivative works without royalty is hereby granted provided this notice appears.
 Permission to quote parts or all of this document without royalty is hereby granted, provided this notice is included.
 Information contained herein shall not be changed nor revised in any derivation or publication.